cgsmith/documentation/content/applications/sales/point_of_sale.rst

 .. image:: point_of_sale/refund.png
    :alt: refund view from a POS

+When the return payment is validated, Odoo generates the necessary credit note, referencing the original receipt or invoice, partially or fully canceling the document.

 .. note::
    - You can filter the **orders list** by :guilabel:`Receipt Number`, :guilabel:`Date` or :guilabel:`Customer` using the search bar.